 Sample Size Justification

 A priori, we set a minimum sample size and a maximum stopping rule.
-Unlike grounded theory or other forms of thematic analysis “when it comes to reflexive TA, data saturation is not a particularly useful, or indeed theoretically coherent, concept.” (see, Braun & Clarke, 2021c).
+As described in the ‘data analysis’ section below, our use of template analysis sits on the spectrum between codebook and reflexive thematic analysis, and therefore data saturation is theoretically incoherent (see, Braun & Clarke, 2021c).
 Data saturation, originally coined by Glaser and Strauss (1967) as a specific element of grounded theory, is broadly defined as the point at which no additional themes, information or insights are yielded from the data (Braun & Clarke, 2021c).
 However, reflexive thematic analysis does not have a saturation point because it assumes that meaning occurs during the interaction between the data and the researcher, and therefore new insights are always possible (see Braun & Clarke, 2021c for a more nuanced discussion of data saturation in relation to thematic analysis).
 An alternative option suggested by Braun and Clarke (2021c), is information power (Malterud et al., 2015).
 We do not believe that there is an ideal single approach to determine qualitative sample sizes a priori (see Sim et al., 2018 for discussions against a priori estimates), but a combination of methods can provide a reasonable estimate.
 Therefore, we use three approaches as the rationale for our sample size: (a) information power; (b) previous research; and (c) resource constraints.

 Information Power